IIIF/api/source/api/presentation/2.0/index.md

   * Provide navigation through a list or hierarchy of available manifests.

 As such, collections _MUST_ have a label, and _SHOULD_ have `metadata` and `description` properties to be displayed by the client such that the user can understand the structure they are interacting with.
 If a collection does not have these properties, then a client is not required to render the collection to the user directly.

-Note that the recommended URI pattern prevents the existence of a manifest or object with the identifier "collection".

 Collections have two list-based properties: